raspberrypilearning/lego-data-dash/en/step_5.md

 INSERT BUILD PDF ONCE DONE

 ### Create a scale
 To create a scale for your gauge, you will need to consider what kind of dial it will be.
-There are two types we can create with LEGO:
+There are two simple types we can create with LEGO:

 + A gauge where the needle spins to indicate a point on the face:
 ![An image showing a gauge with a needle and scale]()